jimmc414/FedSpeak/PRODUCTION_RUNBOOK.md

 FedSpeak is an automated system for detecting and analyzing language shifts in Federal Reserve FOMC policy statements.
 It monitors the Federal Reserve RSS feed, runs statistical shift detection on new statements, and enriches alerts with multi-signal validation (market data + media coverage + LLM stance analysis).

+**Note for AI Agents**: This runbook is designed to be executed by AI assistants like Claude Code.
+All protocols include explicit state checks, success criteria, and decision logic for autonomous operation.
+Human operators can also use these procedures.

 ### Key Components

 1. **Core Detector** (`src/core/detector.py`)